 Infill Thinking was founded in 2016 to deliver premier updates, analysis and research to decision makers in the oil and gas industry.
 Fully committed to providing best-in-class coverage of the oil service, drilling and manufacturing markets, Infill Thinking serves serious upstream professionals with thoughtful reports, discussion, consulting services, and data that can’t be found anywhere else.
-With subscribers paying its bills (not advertisers), this firm’s analysis remains independent and unbiased.
+Paid subscribers see no ads, and careful selection of limited sponsors ensures objectivity.
 The “Three Ts” of Infill Thinking act as the foundation for the research and stories you’ll find here.

 Welcome!
 I’m Joseph Triepke, Founder and Principal Research Analyst here at Infill Thinking.

 For over a decade, I’ve been thinking about the business of oil & gas.
 I covered oil service and drilling companies as a Wall Street research analyst at Jefferies, JP Morgan, and Guggenheim.
 After that, I helped manage an O&G hedge fund and acted as CFO for a start-up land contract driller.
 And in between, I’ve been a writer, editor and analyst for several of the O&G industry’s largest trade rags.